The 50 Sexiest Music Videos of the '80s

 Duran Duran - Hungry Like The Wolf

 The video for this song had Pat somewhere where she would be nervous, in the waiting room of a dentist.
 As the people with appointments before her enter the next room and leave with various injuries, she grows more apprehensive.
 The video does not show her unbuttoning her shirt, but when it is her turn to go in it is somehow wide open with the left side draped down, exposing her slip underneath.
-It was suggested that Pat was so nervous that she had absentmindedly unbuttoned her shirt.
-She was so afraid that she began to strip.
+Apparently Pat was so nervous that she had absentmindedly unbuttoned her shirt.
+This partially striptease was very effective, leaving you to believe that if the doctor had made her wait any longer, there would be full nudity.
+Ironically Pat herself would rally again this sort of crass sexploitation with her song Sex as a Weapon.

 Toto - Africa